 The nature of the miniseries affords actors the chance to re-create historical figures in a way more fully realized than the other mediums can match.
 Creating a character who can’t be traced through the omnipresent media gives an actor the edge; he can take chances in bringing the personage to life in his own way without having to repeat exactly what we already know, which, though popular, is the “lip-synch” form of acting.
 Jacobi stuns viewers with his Claudius: watching him stutter, squint, shake and fumble, perhaps the manifestations of cerebral palsy, grow from presumed idiot to master politician, we feel that not only does history come alive but that this TV performance is art.
 His Claudius is wrought from the dexterity of a real artist out to get it right without an actor’s ego interferring: because Claudius’ illness looks to have all the signs of the Gods looking down upon him unfavorably, he’s perpetually treated as a fool, with contempt and disgust, even by his own mother.
 Jacobi’s portrayal is a pinnacle of irony: only those not plotting, murdering, backstabbing for power see Claudius’ potential and the attributes that save him.
 So busy are the gaggles of poisoners and betrayers that they don’t see—until it’s too late—the damnation of their foolish assumptions: that Claudius knows just about everything (and what he doesn’t know he justifiably suspects) and therefore an assassin’s target long before he becomes one.

 More than a few historians have attempted to prove they know more than Robert Graves (who openly thought they knew much less) or Pulman: they dispute Livia’s methods of poisoning; they pooh-pooh Caligula’s murder of his wife-sister or making his horse a member of the Senate; they challenge Claudius’ wife Messalina’s sexcapades and the series’ depiction of Claudius’ death.
 What’s irritating about these experts is that they don’t have anything substantial to counter the series’ enactments; they even sound a little shaky about their own scholarship.
-(And their ivy-towered naïveté about sex is embarrassing, sharing our contempt with art historians in their foolishness about Michelangelo as essentially celibate.)
+(And their ivy-towered naïveté about sex is embarrassing, e.g. some art historians over their fatuousness about Michelangelo’s assumed celibacy absent his masturbatory proclivities.)
 They dismiss with the slight of condescending words the right of first rate dramatists to collate events into both probabilities and possibilities.
 Graves didn’t write from a vacuum: he used Claudius’ own histories as basis, and sought confirmation from, among many, the gossips Suetonius and Josephus, and from Gibbon.
-Faithful to Graves, Pulman goes one step deeper: he injected into the series the eternally infectious virus of evil human behavior that historians hope by the immunity of cold fact they can avoid.
-The great Pulman aims straight at the heart—of us.
+Faithful to Graves, Pulman goes one step deeper: he injected into the series the eternally infectious virus of evil behavior that historians hope to avert as permanent malady.
+The great Pulman aims straight at the heart of who we are.

 With Brian Blessed as Octavian/Augustus, Margaret Tyzack as Antonia, John Hurt as Caligula, George Baker as Tiberius, Patrick Stewart as Sejanus, Shelia White as Messalina.
 BBC/13 Episodes/669 Minutes.
 Available on DVD.